fraterrisus/dragonwars-crack/doc/Board Events.md

 15. `[047f]` (16,13) Run encounter #9 (random).
 If you win, erase this event.

-    > The max random encounter ID is 0, which means this should always be Guards?

 16. `[0484]` (08,16) Run encounter #10 (Soldiers).
 If you win, erase this event.

 17. `[0489]` (03,14) Run encounter #11 (Ominous Fellow).
 If you win, erase this event.